One of my second graders started coloring his picture in striking colors. I began to think, Wow, what a GREAT idea! Why didn’t I think of that???

 The answer to this question is easy.
 It’s because kids are WAY more innovative and creative than I can ever dream of being.

 The next time I saw this group of students (a week later), I raved about this boy’s decision to make his Rosa Parks portrait so colorful.
 I showed them some of Andy Warhol’s work and asked them to color their pictures with “unusual, fun, bright” colors.

 Yes, they did look at me a little bit strange.
-But that’s okay, that just means I got their attention.
+But that’s okay.
+That just means I got their attention.
 Then they got to work.
-Many kids had already committed to a brown skin tone for the face, so we left it at that–also great.
+Many kids had already committed to a brown skin tone for the face, so we left it at that (also great).
 Others really got into coloring using pop art colors.
 I think their work came out pretty great!!!
-Andy would be pretty proud, no?

 Pop Art Rosa Parks

 I made a beautiful display of them in my room and can’t wait until my other classes see this.

 My older students (grades 3-5) are drawing Rosa Parks, and they are as jealous as can be that the “little kids” get to cut and paste the picture!

 This project is a bonus activity in my Rosa Parks collaborative grid project, but I include it here for my blog readers for free!

 I love to spoil teachers, parents, and administrators who sign up for my emails by sending exclusive freebies, tips, and tricks, as well as special announcements of sales.
 Not to mention, after you join, you’ll get invited to my “Subscribers Library” of freebies like my Rosa Parks Freebie.